 Badger v3.0 was released in January 2021.
 This release improves compaction performance.

 Please consult the Changelog for more detailed information on releases.

 For more details on our version naming schema please read Choosing a version.

 Table of Contents

 To start using Badger, install Go 1.12 or above.
-Badger v2 needs go modules.
-Run the following command to retrieve the library.
+Badger v3 needs go modules.
+From your project, run the following command

 $ go get github.com/dgraph-io/badger/v3

 Badger provides a CLI tool which can perform certain operations like offline backup/restore.
 To install the Badger CLI, retrieve the repository and checkout the desired version.
 Then run

 $ go install .